+The paper recognizes the existence of an information asymmetry, which is also the building block of the concept of transparency (Forssbaeck & Oxelheim, 2015).
+The asymmetry is between a sender (the firm) and a receiver (the stakeholders of the firm) of information.
 Optimal corporate supply of information (optimal transparency from the firm's perspective) is where the firm meets the shareholder's demand for information in the mutual interest of providing the firm with the best economic prospects.
 Included in the "mutual interest" is a risk premium charged as compensation by the outsider shareholder for having to accept a less than satisfactory information release (where satisfactory transparency means the threshold of information needed by the shareholder to comprehend the development of the intrinsic profits).1

-In addition to firm-specific effects, unsatisfactory transparency may materialize at the societal level in a higher aggregate cost of capital (Forssbaeck & Oxelheim, 2006; Lambert, Leuz, & Verrecchia, 2007) that decreases investment rates and decelerates national economic growth.
+In addition to firm-specific effects, unsatisfactory transparency may materialize at the societal level in a higher aggregate cost of capital (Forssbaeck & Oxelheim, 2006; Lambert et al., 2007) that decreases investment rates and decelerates national economic growth.
 Hence, incentives do exist at a national or regional level to encourage firms to increase transparency to a satisfactory level in order to help outsider shareholders make proper judgments about corporate competiveness, even if there may be proprietary costs involved (e.g., Dye, 1985; Leuz, 2004; Lang & Sul, 2014).
 In a policy context, this ambition may be achieved via the design of accounting rules and corporate governance standards.